 Free ‘Quit Kit’

-NHS Choices also provides a downloadable desktop quit smoking widget to help support you going smoke free which you can find by clicking here.
+NHS Choices also have also developed a smoking widget to help support you going smoke free which you can access below:

 Quit is an independent charity who are also there to help you quit smoking, you can call them on 0800 00 22 00 or email firstname.lastname@example.org for free, individual, same-day advice from trained counsellors.
 To find out more about Quit click here.